bluerobotics/bluerobotics.github.io/brov2/assembly.md

 4. Install O-ring back onto the flange seal

 5. Install the end cap onto the O-ring.
 Pay close attention to the orientation.
-Do not fully tighten any screws fully when first installing them; it may cause the O-ring to slip out of its groove.
+Do not fully tighten any screws when first installing them; it may cause the O-ring to slip out of its groove.

 	<img src="/brov2/cad/brov2-endcap-installed-iso.png" class="img-responsive" style="max-width:900px" />